-4.2.1 The HRA subsidy determination is for one year only making forecasting forward difficult especially in light of the Governments announced fundamental review of the rent restructuring policy and subsidy regime.
+4.2.1 The HRA subsidy determination is for two years only, making forecasting forward difficult, especially in light of the Government's fundamental review of the rent restructuring policy and subsidy regime.
+Further information about this review is expected to be published in late spring 2009.